-Are you a first-time translation client?
+Are you a translation buyer?
+Is this your first time as a translation client?
 If you are not sure how to deal with the freelance translator or translation company you’ve hired or are about to hire, take a look at the tips below:

 Ways to Decrease Costs as a Translation Client